 Recent industry consolidation could make the competitive environment more difficult for smaller companies like ours.
 Our competitors may be companies who are larger than us and who have substantially greater financial, technological, research and development, regulatory, marketing, sales, and personnel resources than we do.
 Certain of these competitors are able to manufacture at lower costs and may therefore offer comparable products at lower prices.
 Certain of these competitors may also have greater experience in developing and further improving products, obtaining regulatory approvals, and manufacturing and marketing such products.
 Certain of these competitors may obtain patent protection or regulatory approval or clearance, or achieve product commercialization, before us, any of which could materially adversely affect us.
 Further, if the trend towards endovascular procedures versus open vascular procedures continues or accelerates, our competitors may be better poised to take advantage of that trend, since our main product lines are used primarily in open vascular procedures.
-Because of the size of the vascular disease market opportunity, competitors and potential competitors have dedicated, and we believe will continue to dedicate, significant resources to aggressively promote their products.
+Because of the size of the vascular disease market opportunity, competitors and potential competitors have dedicated significant resources to aggressively promote their products.
 Also, new product developments that could compete with us more effectively are likely because the vascular disease market is characterized by extensive research efforts and technological progress.
-Competitors may develop technologies and products that are safer, more effective, easier to use, less expensive, or more readily accepted than ours.
-Their products could make our technology and products obsolete or noncompetitive.
+Competitors may develop technologies and products obsolete or noncompetitive.
 Our competitors may also be able to achieve more efficient manufacturing and distribution operations than we can.
 In addition, many of our products face competition from alternative procedures that utilize a different kind of medical device that we do not currently sell.
 Increased competition could also result in price reductions and loss of market share, any of which could result in lower revenues and reduced gross profits.